SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 I smile up at her.
 "While you don't ask anything for letting me stay, I impose a cost of hosting the hotel for you in exchange.
 And I love paying that fee."

-"Oh, well then, I love paying it too."
+"Aw, that's so nice.
+Does that mean I'm rich now?"

 Pinkie leans down and we kiss.
 My heart flutters as I stare into her beautiful blue eyes.
 I wrap my hooves around her, holding her tight.
 Her face blushes as we break the kiss and I give her another little kiss on the cheek.

 "What did you want to say to me earlier?"

 "I love you.
-You took my silly little idea of us visiting a hotel when we cuddle and took it seriously and thought of all these things you like about it.
+You took my silly little idea of us visiting a hotel when we cuddle and took it seriously enough to think of all these things you like about it.
 Thank you."

 I reach up and wrap Pinkie in a hug.
 "Of course I'd take it seriously.
 You're just so creative and fun.
 I love you too."